 Many listening environments have a “sweet spot” for which the sound system performance is optimized.
 In houses of worship, every seat must be optimized for adequate signal-to-noise ratio and suitable early-to-late energy ratios.
-Our proposal provides a minimum of 25dB signal-to-noise ratio and an appropriate early-to-late energy ratio for a client’s type of worship, for every seat in the audience area.

 Many auditoriums are plagued with “hot” and “cold” spots in the sound coverage.
 This can usually be attributed to interaction between multiple loudspeakers, and is unavoidable when more than one loudspeaker is required to deliver sound coverage for the audience.